TryItOnline/cixl/README.md

 ```

 ### Conditions
-Any value works as a condition; some are always true; integers test true for anything but zero; empty strings test false etc. The ```?``` function may be used to test values.
+All types are useable as conditions; some are always true; integers test true for anything but zero; empty strings test false etc. The ```?``` operator may be used to transform any value to a condition.

 ```
 > 0 ?